 Technology is essential for both transit riders and providers, in making transit easy to use and in managing the transportation network.
-While some of the region's transit providers are currently working to improve technological capabilities, the 2013 Grand Vision Mobility Management plan, developed by Smart Growth America, identifies a general lack of technological capacity as one the weakest elements of the region's existing transit services.
+While some of the transit providers in the six counties are currently working to improve technological capabilities, the 2013 Mobility Management plan identifies a general lack of technological capacity as one the weakest elements of the region's existing transit services.
 Transit websites throughout the region vary widely in terms of the level of information provided; and all transit websites lack real time bus tracking and other important elements.
-On all the websites, information about regional transit options is inconsistent and often lacking.1 In addition, as of 2014, none of the region's transit
+On all the websites, information about regional transit options is inconsistent and often lacking.2 In addition, as of 2014, none of the region's transit providers have implemented Google Transit Feed Specification (GTFS), which enables agencies to publish transit access data online and allows users to access transit information on Google map applications.
+Dispatch capacity, too, varies greatly between the transit agencies, with dispatch systems ranging fromintelligent transportation solutions (ITS) software to pen and paper.